LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Parameter.md

 <dt><code>DefaultAttribute</code></dt>
 <dd>

 The <code>DefaultAttribute</code> attribute specifies the resource attribute to use when exporting the resource from the module or to a Lambda function.
-By default, the λ# CLI automatically selects the <code>Arn</code> attribute when available.
+By default, the LambdaSharp CLI automatically selects the <code>Arn</code> attribute when available.
 Otherwise, it uses the return value of a <code>!Ref</code> expressions.
 This behavior can be overwritten by specifying a <code>DefaultAttribute</code> attribute.

 <i>Required</i>: No